 First of all, hello…..it has been ages since my last post.
-I am excited to tell you I have been working part time since last Summer doing Interior/ Exterior Design, for people who are going to build a brand new custom made home in the Arts & Crafts style.
-It’s going to be beautiful!
+I am excited to tell you I have been working part time since Summer 2017 doing Interior/ Exterior Design; also some color consulting and photography projects.

-I have so many projects and posts from last year and this year I didn’t get to yet, but I would like to get those up soon.
-They will just be slightly out of order from when they actually took place. 🙂
+I have so much I would like to catch up with as far as posts from last year…. hopefully I will get those up soon.
+They will probably just be slightly out of order from when they took place.

 Within the context of our church’s upcoming Lent series, “Come Back To Me,” based on Joel 2:12-14, I was drawn to this image (not my photo, btw) for several reasons:

 The person in the chair is facing away….what does that mean to you personally?

 Maybe tiredness and weariness: physical, emotional, mental, spiritual?

 Or simply distraction, disengagement, feeling overwhelmed or too busy?

 Maybe you are finding other associations like prayer, contemplation, mindfulness, focus, intention.

 I simply wanted to recognize and acknowledge all these very understandable and human emotions and states of mind: some we are conscious of, and some we are not.
 (As always, I very much include myself in all my broken humanity.)